“A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.” – Tim Ferris

 [quote]”Do the thing you fear most, and the death of fear is certain” – Mark Twain[/quote]

-So now that you know what’s going on in your brain when faced with fear in a truly non-life threatening situation, you can use this fear as an indicator that this is something you would benefits highly doing.
+So now that you know what’s going on in your brain when faced with fear in a truly non-life-threatening situation, you can use this fear as an indicator that this is something you would benefit highly doing.

 [quote]”What we fear doing most, is usually what we most need to do” – Tim Ferris[/quote]

 No one gets these fears going to the post office or doing something insignificant.
 They get them when faced with a possibly life-changing situation.